cornell-zhang/catalyst2018/lab3/README.md

 ```

 ### Extensions
-In part 2, you implement the sort distances function by applying the Python built-in function called sort().
+In part 2, you implement the sort distances function by applying the Python built-in function called sorted().
 You may ask the question: what's going on? why it just worked?
 Actually there are many different sorting algorithms, so if you are interested, please go ahead and check out this nice 6 minute video!

 https://www.youtube.com/watch?v=kPRA0W1kECg

 Sorting algorithms are so important that many researchers are still focusing on it.
-Thus in this extension, you will learn the algorithm called "adaptive merge sort" [12] used in the Python built-in function sort().
+Thus in this extension, you will learn the algorithm called "adaptive merge sort" [11] used in the Python built-in function sorted().
 Through implementing this sort method, you will learn about a programming archetype called recursion, and also a little bit about the process behind making an algorithm like this one.
 To make this function, you will need to make three separate functions, all of which have comment blocks over them.

 The first function will be the "main" function that will use recursion.
 In this function, you will have, a base case.
 This occurs when the size of the list is small enough that you know the answer right off the bat.
 In this case, a list with only one element will always be sorted.
 Then, you will move onto the recursive case.
 First, you will partition the array into two halves.
 The first sub-array will contain all even-indexed elements in the array, while the second sub-array will contain all odd-indexed elements.
 If we happen to be lucky and the two of these arrays happen to be already sorted, we can proceed to merge the sorted arrays together(our second function will check whether these two sub-arrays are sorted, and our third function will merge two sorted arrays together, into one sorted array).
 In the rest of our "main" function, we either return the sorted array after merging, if we got "lucky" or we recurse on the two halves that we made, and sort in the same way.
 Notice that this recursion will terminate due to the base case.
 If we didn't have the base case there, we would get an 'indexOutOfBounds' error, which would mean that we tried to access a list element that's not actually in the list(one that's either before the first element, or past the last element).
 To prevent this from happening, we must have a base case.
 Always make sure that when using recursion, you are making the problem progressively smaller as well.